ayaromenok/test_2018_2021/16_RPiVideoStream/readme.md

 	- runVlc.sh/PC - looks like issues with some keyframes
 	- runVlc.sh/Tegra - crash of vlc/cvlc
-	- runMJpegStreamer - OK. can handle many hosts
+	- runMJpegStreamer - OK in browser. can handle many hosts.
+		- added OpenCV version. any url should contain ".mjpg" prefix